 Immediate and long-term consequences of GDR scientists’ limited inclusion in their international scientific communities

 With our investigation we want to answer the question of how these conditions influenced both the research topics scientists worked on and the inclusion of scientists in their international communities before and after 1989.
-We combine historical and sociological methods to investigate research biographies and academic careers in condensed matter physics, molecular biology, and chemical engineering.
+We combine historical and sociological methods to investigate research biographies and academic careers in semiconductor physics and molecular biology.
 Research biographies are reconstructed with bibliometric methods, archival work and interviews with scientists.

 We intend to contribute to the history of science by reconstructing how scientific practices were embedded in the late-socialist society of the GDR, and how these practices were affected by both global and domestic dynamics of political and economic conditions for research.
 By doing so, we hope to contribute to an understanding of that society.
 The project’s contribution to the sociology of sciences consists in a comparative perspective on the inclusion of researchers in international knowledge production, which considers the situation of GDR’s scientists as a specific (and, in some dimensions, extreme) case of a more general phenomenon.
 We will compare and integrate our findings on the situation for scientists in the GDR and its effects with situations of limited inclusion in other countries.